 We often use the terms "confidentiality" and "privacy" interchangeably in our everyday lives.
 However, they mean distinctly different things from a legal standpoint.
 To begin with, confidentiality refers to personal information shared with an attorney, physician, therapist, or other individual that generally cannot be divulged to third parties without the express consent of the client.
 On the other hand, privacy refers to the freedom from intrusion into one's personal matters, and personal information.

 While confidentiality is an ethical duty, privacy is a right rooted in common law.
-Understanding the difference between these two terms can spare you a lot of confusion when signing contracts, establishing a client-attorney relationship, and generally knowing your rights in a given situation.
+Understanding the difference between confidentiality and privacy can spare you a lot of confusion when signing contracts, establishing a client-attorney relationship, and generally knowing your rights in a given situation.

 When we say information is held in confidence, and therefore confidential, we have an expectation that it will be shared only after authorization is provided, and then only with authorized individuals.
 Most confidentiality agreements, either written or implied (as with the attorney-client privilege, for example), remain in effect indefinitely.